 Before I continue, I must caveat this review with the fact that I LOVE Mawgan Porth, we've been loads of times, staying at various places, and we even got married in Mawgan Porth in 2016.
-Back then we stayed in The Park's Lannerick house (it's incredible -look it up!) but we didn't have time to investigate The Park's amenities and have been keen to return ever since.
+Back then we stayed in The Park's Lanerick house (it's incredible -look! https://theparkcornwall.com/properties/lanerick-house/ ) but we didn't have time to investigate The Park's amenities and have been keen to return ever since.

 As well as the many different types of accommodation, The Park has three outdoor play areas, an outdoor pool, indoor pool and a restaurant, and is just a few short minute's walk to the beach.